mqvallieres/mqvlab_website/content/positions.md

 ---

 ### I want you to join me!
-Positions are available for graduate students and postdocs.
+Positions are available for graduate students and possibly postdocs.
 Applicants seeking to conduct dry lab and/or experimental work are welcome to apply.
 Depending on the project, applicants with backgrounds in either molecular biology, cell biology,